 I realized the other day that I have like 5 bins full of Christmas decorations, and not even 1 full of Thanksgiving decorations.
-I doubt that’s an oddity, as Christmas tree ornaments alone probably take up a few bins, but still, I felt bad for this little, incredibly important, November holiday.
+That may not be odd, since Christmas tree ornaments alone probably take up a few bins, but still, I felt bad for this little, incredibly important November holiday.
 I decided to do a little something about it, so after I set up all of the decorations I had…

 (FYI – There are some affiliate links in this post which simply means that I get a small commission if you purchase through those links, at no cost to you.
 More details can be found in my Disclosure page.
 Thanks for supporting my small venture.)

 I decided to make a wood sign that I would add to my dining room.